 THIS DATE IN HISTORY: June 30

-1992: After a decision in their favor by arbitrator Larry Bertuzzi, the Philadelphia Flyers officially acquire center Eric Lindros from the Quebec Nordiques for centers Peter Forsberg and Mike Ricci, goaltender Ron Hextall, defensemen Steve Duchesne and Kerry Huffman, a 1993 first-round pick and cash.
-The Nordiques had taken Lindros with the first pick in the 1991 NHL Draft, but he refused to report and spent the season with the Canadian Olympic Team.
-The Flyers and New York Rangers each made a trade with the Nordiques to acquire Lindros; Bertuzzi rules the deal with the Flyers is valid.
+1992: After a decision in their favor by arbitrator Larry Bertuzzi, the Philadelphia Flyers officially acquire center Eric Lindros from the Quebec Nordiques in a trade for centers Peter Forsberg and Mike Ricci, goaltender Ron Hextall, defensemen Steve Duchesne and Kerry Huffman, a first-round pick in the 1993 NHL Draft and cash.
+The Nordiques select Lindros with the first pick in the 1991 NHL Draft, but he refuses to report and spends the season with the Canadian Olympic Team.
+The Flyers and New York Rangers each make a trade with the Nordiques to acquire Lindros; Bertuzzi rules the transaction with the Flyers is valid.

 Video: Eric Lindros had unique skill for power forward

 1982: The relocating Colorado Rockies, preparing for their first season in New Jersey, officially adopt the nickname "Devils" after fan balloting.
 The name refers to the legend of the Jersey Devil, a creature that allegedly inhabited the Pine Barrens in the southern part of the state.
 The team's original color scheme of red, green and white is unique in the NHL at the time.

 1993: Emile Francis ends his 47-year career in professional hockey when he steps down as president of the Hartford Whalers.